FrancescoRizzi/AWSomesauce/articles/BAS4-pws/README.md

    * **Lambda Functions and Permissions:** namely *DirectorsLambda*, *DirectorsLambdaPermission*, *AgentsLambda*, and *AgentsLambdaPermission*, configuring the Python scripts above as Lambda Functions and ensuring they can be triggered by the *SWSAPI* REST API methods.
 * **A make script:** namely [make.sh](./make.sh) to streamline the operations related to deploying the web service to AWS: preparing lambda packages, packaging the CloudFormation template, deploying it, and obtaining the corresponding JS SDK.

-## Validating Tokens
+## How We'll Auth

+AWS API Gateway provides a feature that serves our purpose, known as **Custom Authorizers** ([here's the official AWS docs](http://docs.aws.amazon.com/apigateway/latest/developerguide/use-custom-authorizer.html)).
+These are Lambda functions you can specify as authorizers for REST APIs and methods in AWS API Gateway; they are invoked when a configured HTTP endpoint is triggered, and are intended to determine whether the incoming request should be rejected as *unauthorized* or served (and, in this case, what resources the request should have access to).

+### Custom Auth Interface

+Custom Authorizers are provided with an **authorizationToken**, which API Gateway can fill with any data from the incoming HTTP request.
+In our case, for instance, we'll have API Gateway grab the value of the **Authorization** HTTP header, and pass it as authorizationToken.

+In return, Custom Authorizers are expected to do one of the following:

+* **Raise an exception:** if the request should not be served due to issues with the data received (eg: missing or misformatted credentials, etc..);
+   * API Gateway will produce a response with status **401 - Unauthorized**
+* **Produce an IAM Policy:** describing the API Gateway resources the request should be granted and denied access to; API Gateway will then attempt to use that policy in continuing the processing fo the request;<br />
+   * API gateway will produce a response with status **403 - Forbidden** if the policy *Denies* access to the necessary resource

+Our Custom Authorizer will validate the authorizationToken and produce a policy that will either *Allow* or *Deny* access to all of the API Gateway resources in our REST API.

+### Token Validation

-The primary job of the Custom Authorizer will be that of verifying the validity of the user credentials received in the form of a [JWT Token](https://jwt.io/) as issued by the MS Azure AD identity provider.
+The primary job of our Custom Authorizer will be that of verifying the validity of the user credentials received in the form of a [JWT Token](https://jwt.io/), as issued by the MS Azure AD identity provider (eg: when the user logged in through the web app).
 A good reference on the topic is available on [MS Azure AD Documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-tokens#validating-tokens).
 In short, the custom authorizer will:

 * Extract the *kid* (*Key Identifier*) property from the token's headers
-* Retrieve the Certificate published by MS Azure AD, and associated with that *kid* value
+* Retrieve the X.509 Certificate published by MS Azure AD, and associated with that *kid* value
 * Extract the public key from the certificate
 * Use the public key to verify the signature on the token
 * Verify other token claims

 The same documentation gives us information on how to obtain the certificates used by MS Azure AD:

-* Access the MS OpenID Connect metadata document at https://login.microsoftonline.com/common/v2.0/.well-known/openid-configuration
+* Access the MS OpenID Connect metadata document at [https://login.microsoftonline.com/common/v2.0/.well-known/openid-configuration](https://login.microsoftonline.com/common/v2.0/.well-known/openid-configuration)
-* Find the value of the *jwks_uri* property (eg: https://login.microsoftonline.com/common/discovery/v2.0/keys), and access that document
+* Find the value of the *jwks_uri* property (eg: [https://login.microsoftonline.com/common/discovery/v2.0/keys](https://login.microsoftonline.com/common/discovery/v2.0/keys)), and access that document
 * Among the *keys* listed, find one with the *kid* (and *x5t*) properties matching the *kid* value from the token to be validated
 * Use the value of the first item in the *x5c* list for that key as an X.509 certificate

 In order to simplify the operations of our custom authorizer, and minimize the latency of our system, we'll perform the retrieval of these certificates separately.
-Furthermore, we'll implement this retrieval as an automated scheduled process, because Microsoft warns us that:
+Furthermore, we'll implement this retrieval as an automated scheduled process, since Microsoft warns us that:

 > The v2.0 endpoint periodically rotates the possible set of keys, so your app should be written to handle those key changes automatically.
 A reasonable frequency to check for updates to the public keys used by the v2.0 endpoint is every 24 hours.

 ## Certsgrabber

-As certsgrabber (the script to perform the retrieval of the MS Azure certificates) requires the use of a 3rd-party library (the [requests](http://docs.python-requests.org/en/master/) library), and this library is not built-in to the [AWS Lambda Execution Environment](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html), things get a bit more complicated than they were for the *agents.py* and *directors.py* scripts.
+Certsgrabber (the script to perform the retrieval of the MS Azure certificates) requires the use of a 3rd-party library (the [requests](http://docs.python-requests.org/en/master/) library), and this library is not built-in to the [AWS Lambda Execution Environment](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html).
+Thus, things get a bit more complicated than they were for the *agents.py* and *directors.py* scripts.

 Namely, we'll develop certsgrabber in a [virtual environment](http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/) in the *\certsgrabber* subdirectory, so that we will be able to determine its dependencies when we need to build its Lambda Deployment Package.